kevinjscott/agents-with-tools/README.md

 ## Known issues and future exploration

-GPT-4 tries to call functions with true/false when we need True/False.
+GPT-4 tries to call functions with true / false when we need True / False or "true" / "false".
 Seems like exactly what Pydantic should solve for us.
+Pydantic rejects true, but not True or "true" or "True". https://docs.pydantic.dev/1.10/usage/types/#booleans

 Needs to be better at writing code, testing it, iterating, etc.